khaledh/bitflow/09_writing_kernel_in_c.md

 # Writing the Kernel in C

 So far we've been using assembly, making us able to move seemlessly from the boot loader to the kernel by jumping directly to the kernel entry point absolute address.
-To start writing the kernel in C, we'll need to find out how to produce the kernel image in a way that still makes it easy to jump to the kernel entry point.
+To start writing the kernel in C, we'll need to find out how to produce the kernel binary in a way that still makes it easy to jump to the kernel entry point.

 ### Prerequisites